Ninza-coding/demo/README.md

-Spring MVC project with MVC design pattren, with all seprate larery Doing Crud Operation
+Spring MVC project with MVC design pattren, with all seprate layers Doing Crud Operation